 In order to provide accident management services, the Company arranges for the repair through a network of repair centers.
 Repair costs paid to automobile repair centers are invoiced to customers and recognized as revenue except the cases where the revenues have been recorded net of repair cost as explained in note 19.
 The Company uses revenue less repair payments for "Fault" repairs as a primary measure to allocate resources and measure segment performance.
-Revenue less repair payments is a non-GAAP measure which is calculated as (a) revenue less (b) in the Company's auto claims business, payments to repair centers (1) for "Fault" repair cases where the Company acts as the principal in its dealings with the third party repair centers and its clients and (2) for "Non fault" repair cases where the Company acts as the principal in its dealings with the third party repair centers and its clients and (2) for "Non fault" repair cases where the company acts as the principal in its dealings with the third party repair centers and its clients and (2) for "Non fault" repair cases with respect to one client (whose contract with the Company has been terminated with effect from April 18, 2012).
+Revenue less repair payments is a non-GAAP measure which is calculated as (a) revenue less (b) in the Company's auto claims business, payments to repair centers (1) for "Fault" repair cases where the Company acts as the principal in its dealings with the third party repair centers and its clients and (2) for "Non fault" repair cases with respect to one client (whose contract with the Company has been terminated with effect from April 18, 2012).
 For this one client in the Company's "Non fault" repairs business (whose contract with the Company has been terminated with effect from April 18, 2012), the Company provides only repair management services where the Company wholly subcontracts the repairs to the repair centers (similar to the Company's "Fault" repairs).
 Accordingly, the Company evaluates the financial performance of its business with this client in a manner similar to how it evaluates its financial performance for its "Fault" repairs business, that is, based on revenue less repair payments.
 For "Non-fault repairs", revenue including repair payments is used as a primary measure.
-As the Company provides a consolidated suite of accident management services including credit hire and credit repair for its "Non-fault" repairs business, the Company believes that measuremen
+As the Company provides a consolidated suite of accident management services including credit hire and credit repair for its "Non-fault" repairs business, the Company believes that measurement of that line of business has to be on a basis that includes repair payments in revenue.